PALERMO CELEBRATES 120 YEARS: HERE IS THE MUSEUM AT BARBERA

 On November 1, 1900, the first sports association of the city of Palermo was born.

 Today, on the day of the 120th anniversary, the Palermo Museum is born at the Renzo Barbera stadium, the museum that traces the joys and sorrows of the more than one-hundred-year history of Palermo, its champions, its fans, its joys but also its pains.
-A failed inauguration, due to the health restrictions in force, but also a respected commitment to the city, which was able to purchase the celebratory stamp designed by Francesco De Grandi and issued by the Ministry of Economic Development for the occasion since the morning. and soon he will be able to visit the new “home” of the rosanero passion directly at the stadium.
+A failed inauguration, due to the health restrictions in force, but also a respected commitment to the city, which was able to purchase the celebratory stamp designed by Francesco De Grandi and issued by the Ministry of Economic Development for the occasion in the morning. and soon he will be able to visit the new “home” of the rosanero passion directly at the stadium.

-Thus, between an old photo of the founding fathers and a scale model of the Renzo Barbera stadium, in the new Palermo Museum you can experience the experience of practicing virtually with Palermo, through an immersive experience, with highly technological virtual reality viewers.
+Thus, between an old photo of the founding fathers and a scale model of the Renzo Barbera stadium, in the new Palermo Museum, you can experience the experience of practicing virtually with Palermo, through an immersive experience, with highly technological virtual reality viewers.
 Browsing through the historic shirts of Palermo, hung like real works of art in the gallery, you then find yourself “wearing” them for fun in a fun all-digital photobooth.
 In a special multimedia area, films of ancient and recent history scroll, mixing unforgettable videos and pieces of old news costumes in a large puzzle, while in a small “cinema” the cinematographic references to Palermo scroll, including a gag by Franco and Ciccio and a scene by Ficarra and Picone.

 Space also for the Campi di Sicilia, an “exhibition within an exhibition”, created with the support of the Department of Cultural Heritage and Sicilian Identity, which retraces the city fields where the passion for football was born and developed over the decades .
 Then there is a special area dedicated to the Rosanero Hall of fame: a selection of the 11 players + a coach judged to be the most representative of Palermo‘s history through a survey open to all fans, with over 6,000 preferences registered in the summer of 2020.